jun283/go-application-starter-kit/README.md

 # go-application-starter-kit

-A lite go application starter kit for application development.
+A little go application starter kit for application development.
 Built-in error log,events log, auth, mux,and Middleware etc.

 ### How to use